3sands/3sands.github.io/_posts/2023-09-27-quatraitsPart1.md

 [^3]: While not strictly true that EVERY subscription needs a DisposeBag (e.g., a one-and-done autocompleting subscription), my personal preference is to still add to the DisposeBag and avoid the ugly ambiguity of `_ = observable.subscribe()` in the code.

+## One operator

+### "Arizona-Lipton-Earl Grey"

+source different streams – and bottle yours –
+in it the blending new –
+mixed Teas taste flat – Mapped all to One —
+but take it— and make do –

+### Explanation

+This poem is the first one where allegorical imagery and wordplay are key to the mnemonic.[^4] The `flatMap` operator combines one or multiple data streams (the different flavors of `T`eas) into a single new `Observable` of a different data type altogether (the "bottle yours") . `.flatMap` keeps the same subscription whenever new `onNext` data arrives, unlike `flatMapLatest` which disposes first. `.map` changes the data but doesn't create a new `Observable`.

+[^4]: I call poems like these Object-Oriented Poetry.

+## Onward!

-Next, in part 2 of this series, I will go over some Traits that all Reactive forms use.
+This first post introduced you to the basic concept of an `Observable` as well as one of its most used operators, `.flatMap`.
+Next, in part 2 of this series, I will go over some Traits that all Reactive specifications use.